Carlson Leadership & Public Service Center

 The Carlson Center encourages organizations and students to begin their relationship early so that the experience can be the best possible for both the organization and students.
 We encourage students to be professional and responsible in establishing and maintaining this relationship.

 Students will contact you early in each academic quarter to ask about the time, date, and location of the orientation at your organization.
-After attending the orientation, students will coordinate their schedules with the organization and commit to a regular weekly commitment of 3-5 hours per week.
-Over the course of the quarter, students should complete between 20-40 hours of service.
+After attending the orientation, students will coordinate their schedules with the organization and commit to a regular weekly commitment of ~3-5 hours per week, for the duration of the quarter (from the second week, through the last week of classes), depending on your organization’s needs.